simpsondl/pairwise-colocalization-smk/README.md

 This pipeline performs pairwise colocalization analysis between genetic signals from different GWAS summary statistics using the [coloc](https://chr1swallace.github.io/coloc/) R package.
 It identifies pairs of signals that are close together, extracts the relevant regions from summary statistics, and runs colocalization for each pair.

+This pipeline was originally written as a set of array jobs, and is adapted from the original pipeline, which can be viewed under the `slurm/` directory.

 ## Overview

 The workflow is managed by [Snakemake](https://snakemake.readthedocs.io/en/stable/) and is modular, allowing for scalable and reproducible analysis of many signal pairs.